The history of the forester's uniform

 Part 1 (1819-1835)

-For nearly 200 years, the uniform has been accompanying the everyday work of foresters, being so closely related to the specificity of the forest profession that it distinguishes this professional group from the background of other work environments.
+For 200 years, the uniform has been accompanying the everyday work of foresters, being so closely related to the specificity of the forest profession that it distinguishes this professional group from the background of other work environments.
 The forest uniform shapes the image of the "Lasy Państwowe" company, the entire professional environment of foresters and forestry workers.
 The uniform allows to easily identify foresters who are perceived in public opinion as honest and hardworking people with extensive knowledge of nature and technical.

 The history of the Polish national forest uniform goes back to the time of the Kingdom of Poland (Congress Poland).
 At that time, the tsar of Russia and King of Poland Aleksander I, issued a decree establishing a forestry uniform and elevating the status of the Forest Administration of the Kingdom of Poland to the rank of Royal Forestry Corps.
 From here, up to the present day, modern Polish foresters wear uniforms with silver embroidery that depicts oak leaves and acorns.